-The nutrient-poor characteristics of the Agulhas Current water are reflected in comparatively low primary productivity along the Eastern Cape Coast, with mean chlorophyll a concentrations averaging between 1-2 mg/m3 over the whole year in the top 30 m of the water column.
+Similarly, primary productivity along the Eastern Cape Coast is comparatively low, with mean chlorophyll a concentrations averaging between 1-2 mg/m3 over the whole year in the top 30 m of the water column.
 Chlorophyll a concentrations vary seasonally, being minimal in winter and summer (<1 - 2 mg/m3), and maximal (2 - 4 mg/m3) in spring and autumn (Brown 1992).
 Along the eastern half of the South Coast phytoplankton concentrations are usually higher than on the Agulhas Bank further west, comprising predominantly large cells (Hutchings 1994).
 This eastwards increase in chlorophyll a concentrations determines the increase in the biomass of mesozooplankton from ~0.5-~1.0 g C/m2 in the west to ~1.0-~2.0 g C/m2 further east.
 Dense swarms of euphausiids dominate this zooplankton component, and form an important food source for pelagic fishes (Cornew et al. 1992; Verheye et al. 1994).